-If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we estimate that our additional net proceeds will be approximately \$57,321,000.
-We will use the additional net proceeds we receive pursuant to any exercise of the underwriters' option to repurchase additional shares of Class A common stock or purchase LLC Units from existing holders.
+If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we estimate that our additional net proceeds will be approximately \$\frac{1}{2}\$ million based on an assumed public offering price of \$\frac{1}{2}\$ per share.
+We will use the additional net proceeds we receive pursuant to any exercise of the underwriters' option to purchase additional shares of Class A common stock to purchase LLC Units from certain Unitholders and/or to repurchase shares of the Class A common stock from certain stockholders at a price per LLC Unit and share of Class A common stock, in each case equal to the public offering price of our Class A common stock minus underwriting discounts.